blairanderson/serverlessconsultants/plugins/serverless-appsync-plugin.md

 ### `serverless deploy`

-This command will all AppSync resources in the same cloudformation template used by the other serverless resources
+This command will deploy all AppSync resources in the same CloudFormation template used by the other serverless resources.

 ## 📝 Notes